Traces in monoidal derivators, and homotopy colimits: for a finite group

 \section{$\D(G)$ for $G$ a finite group}

-The question, given a category $I$, whether $I$-diagrams and morphisms of such in the homotopy categories can be lifted (and if so whether uniquely) to the homotopy categories of $I$-diagrams has always been of interest (see \eg{}~\cite[chapitre~IV]{grothendieck-derivators} or~\cite[2]{heller-homotopytheories}).
+The question, given a category $I$, whether $I$-diagrams and morphisms of such in the homotopy categories can be lifted (and if so whether uniquely) to the homotopy categories of $I$-diagrams has always been of interest (see \eg{}~\cite[chapitre~IV]{grothendieck-derivators} or~\cite[p.~2]{heller-homotopytheories}).
 The goal of this last section is to give a proof for the (well-known) answer in the case of $I$ a finite group. \begin{pro} Let $\D$ be an additive derivator of type $\mathbf{Dia}$, let $G$ be a finite group in $\mathbf{Dia}$ and assume that $\#G$ is invertible in $R_{\D}$.
 Then the canonical functor

 is fully faithful.
-If, in addition, $\D(G)$ is pseudo-abelian then the functor is an equivalence of categories. \end{pro} \begin{rem} Suppose that $\D$ is triangulated and that countable discrete categories lie in $\mathbf{Dia}$.
-In this case $\D(G)$ has countable direct sums, and it follows from~\cite[\nopp{}1.6.8]{neeman01-trcat} that $\D(G)$ is pseudo-abelian. \end{rem} \begin{proof}[Proof of Proposition~\ref{pro:finite-group}] We need to understand the adjunctions $(e_{\#}, e^{*})$ and $(e^{*},e_{*})$ where $e:\pt\to G$ is the unique functor.
+If, in addition, $\D(G)$ is pseudo-abelian then the functor is an equivalence of categories. \end{pro} \begin{rem} Suppose that $\D$ is triangulated and that $\mathbf{Dia}$ contains countable discrete categories.
+In this case $\D(G)$ has countable direct sums, and it follows from~\cite[1.6.8]{neeman01-trcat} that $\D(G)$ is pseudo-abelian. \end{rem} \begin{proof}[Proof of Proposition~\ref{pro:finite-group}] We need to understand the two adjunctions $e_{!}\dashv e^{*}$ and $e^{*}\dashv e_{*}$ where $e:\pt\to G$ is the unique functor.

 Consider the following comma square where $\eta$ on the component corresponding to $g\in G$ is $g$:

 By~\ref{der:kanextptwise}, the two compositions

 are invertible, yielding identifications